robcarver17/pysystemtrade/docs/production.md

    - calculate positions
    - execute trades
    - get accounting data
-- runs report and diagnostics, eithier regular or ad-hoc
+- runs report and diagnostics, either regular or ad-hoc
 - Do housekeeping duties, eg truncate log files and run backups

 Script are then called by [schedulers](#scheduling), or on an ad-hoc basis from the command line.